-Securities and Futures Commission/Hong Kong Monetary Authority Codes of Conduct
+Securities and Futures Commission/Hong Kong Monetary Authority ordinances

-- Financial institutions licensed by or registered with the Securities and Futures Commission (SFC) should be familiar with the Prevention of Bribery Ordinance and follow ICAC guidance (Section 2(4) of the SFC Code of Conduct).
+- Financial institutions licensed by or registered with the Securities and Futures Commission (SFC) should be familiar with the POBO and follow ICAC guidance (paragraph 2(4) of the SFC's main Code of Conduct).
 They must self-report under the SFC Code of Conduct if they suspect or know that they have, or an employee has, committed a material breach of any laws, rules, regulations and codes issued by the SFC.

-In addition, whistleblowing obligations are imposed on accountants and financial institutions licensed with the HKMA or the SFC under their respective codes.
+- In addition, whistleblowing obligations are imposed on accountants of financial institutions regulated by the HKMA or the SFC under their relevant legislation.